rpatterson/prunerr/README.rst

 full details.
 Better yet, debug the issue, fix it, and submit a PR.
-It's often impractical to keep a full backup of our media libraries, so set up a small sandbox with copies of media that can be safely deleted, make sure Prunerr is working smoothly for you for some time throughout the Servarr/Prunerr lifecycle before using it with your real library and even then understand the risks.
+It's often impractical to keep a full backup of our media libraries, so set up a small sandbox with copies of media that can be safely deleted, make sure Prunerr is working smoothly for you for some time throughout the Servarr/Prunerr life-cycle before using it with your real library and even then understand the risks.